Lectures

 Reading : Class notes, Chapter 1 of [RP] survey.
 Section 7.2 of this notes.

-Lec 3 (12 Jan, Mon) : Two problems expressed via polynomials – primality checking and hamiltonian cycle.
+Lec 3 (12 Jan, Mon) : Two problems expressed via polynomials – primality checking and Hamiltonian cycle.
 Naive algorithm for primality check is inefficient.
 Agrawal-Biswas theorem for primality checking.
 The polynomial identity testing question.

 Reading : Lemma 3.1 of this paper.